-A “cheap” laptop does not mean a poorly-made laptop.
-It doesn’t mean a hand-me-down laptop and it doesn’t mean a knockoff brand or a used computer from a thrift store.
-What budget laptops do mean are affordable, new computers that get the job done without digging too deep into your pockets.
+A cheap laptop isn’t the same as a poorly made laptop.
+They aren’t hand-me-downs or knockoffs, or a used computer from a thrift store.
+The best budget laptops are affordable computers that gets the job done without digging too deep into your pockets.

-While high-end models tend to get the glitz and marketing pictures, many brands also release another set of laptops with lesser specs that sell at affordable prices.
-Asus, in particular, is known for this — and the Asus Zenbook UX305UA may be the best budget-friendly laptop ever produced.
+While high-end models tend to get the glitz and marketing pictures, and gaming laptops may draw oohs and aahs from your friends, many brands also release another set of laptops with lesser specs that sell at affordable prices.
+Asus, in particular, is known for this — and the Asus Zenbook UX330UA may be the best cheap laptop ever made.

 Who’s it for: Everyone except gamers.

 Asus has long been a top competitor in the budget space, but over the last five years the company has upped its quality, resulting in fantastic systems across a range of prices.
 The Zenbook line has become the flagship, and the Asus UX330UA — available for $750 (and often a bit less than that, on sale) — is the best value yet.